 Take action to reduce bird collisions at your school or campus by becoming a bird-safe classroom!

 We encourage you to coordinate with teachers, administrators, building support staff and other students to make the biggest impact.Back To Top

 Become a seasonal WIngs (Wisconsin Night Guardian for Songbirds) Bird Collision Monitor during peak migration season.

-Large cities are dangerous for migratory birds and they need your help!
-Migratory birds are seriously disoriented by reflections on glass and mirrored window surfaces, glass walkways, and bright lights that illuminate the night sky.
-That's where WIngs (Wisconsin Night Guardian for Songbirds) Bird Collision Monitors play a role, and step in to rescue these fallen birds.
-Bird Collision monitors patrol areas of downtown Milwaukee in the early morning hours during periods of peak migration (Spring: May; Fall: September and October).
-Injured birds are then transported to the Wisconsin Humane Society Wildlife Rehabilitation Center for immediate, life-saving care.
-Additionally, data collected from monitoring helps us understand the window collision problem in Milwaukee.
-We will fully train you on how to properly rescue these birds.
-You must be an adult to participate and are encouraged to volunteer with another adult.
+Large cities can be dangerous for migratory birds, and they need your help!
+Migratory birds are disoriented by reflections on glass and mirrored window surfaces, glass walkways, and bright lights that illuminate the night sky.
+That's where WIngs (Wisconsin Night Guardian for Songbirds) Bird Collision Monitors play a role and step in to rescue these fallen birds.
+Through a wonderful partnership between the Wisconsin Humane Society Wildlife Rehabilitation Center and Urban Ecology Center (UEC), volunteers patrol areas of downtown Milwaukee in the early morning hours during periods of peak migration (Spring: mid-April and May; Fall: September and October), while also tracking specifics as to where and when birds were found.
+Injured birds are then transported to the Wisconsin Humane Society Wildlife Rehabilitation Center by UEC volunteers for immediate, life-saving care.
+Additionally, the data collected from monitoring is utilized to better understand the window collision problem in Milwaukee and take steps toward reducing collisions in the future!

 Resources and Additional Information